-value within our supply chains, increasing businesses' ability to pay London Living Wage and addressing income inequality.
-With more people working from home, address low productivity, enhancing social we want to enable everyone to take advantage of opportunities in the town and district centres.
+Moving forward, our focus will be on stimulating growth of businesses to address low productivity, enhancing social value within our supply chains, increasing businesses' ability to pay London Living Wage and addressing income inequality.
+With more people working from home, we want to enable everyone to take advantage of opportunities in the town and district centres.